rsnyder/juncture-template/README.md

 At this point you should have a new repository with a `index.md` file located in a folder named `sunflower`.

-To add Juncture-augmented Markdown text for the generated web page you may continue to use the Github editor or use the Juncture editor.
+To add Juncture-augmented Markdown text for the generated web page you may continue to use the GitHub editor or use the Juncture editor.
 The Juncture editor is recommended as it provides syntax-highlighting, a preview toggle for rapidly making and viewing changes.
 The instructions in this Getting Started guide assume the Juncture editor is being used.

-To access the editor, press the two-toned "Juncture Workbench" button now displayed at the top of the Markdown file when viewing from the Github site.
+To access the editor, press the two-toned "Juncture Workbench" button now displayed at the top of the Markdown file when viewing from the GitHub site.
 The first time the Juncture editor is used you'll be asked to authorize Juncture to access your repository.

 Append the following text to your `sunflower/README.md` file, leaving a blank line after the button text added in the previous step.